San Diego Deportation Defense Lawyer

 What Happens During Deportation Hearings?

-The deportation hearing begins after you are either arrested and taken to court or if not in custody when the Department of Homeland Security sends you a Notice to Appear (NTA) before an immigration judge for removal proceedings.
+The deportation hearing begins after you are arrested and taken to court.
+If you are not in custody, the process begins when the Department of Homeland Security sends you a Notice to Appear (NTA) before an immigration judge.
 The NTA includes a list of factual and legal reasons as to why you are being removed from the United States.
 You must go to court at the time and place shown on the NTA, otherwise the judge will rule against you and order you deported.

-Removal proceedings will begin with the judge asking if your name and home address on the NTA are correct.
-The judge will advise you of your rights and warn you that if you miss any of your court dates, he/she will deport you.
-Your attorney will then address the various allegations listed on the NTA and inform the judge of the type(s) of relief he/she will present to the court during a merits hearing.
+Removal court proceedings will begin with the judge asking if your name and home address on the NTA are correct.
+The judge will advise you of your rights and warn you that if you miss any of your court dates, they will deport you.
+Your attorney will then address the various allegations listed on the NTA and inform the judge of the type(s) of relief they will present to the court during a merits hearing.

 Attorney John R. Rodriguez is an experienced and aggressive removal attorney who fights to protect the rights of immigrants.
 He is the son of immigrants and has committed his entire legal career to helping his clients and their families.
 If you are in removal proceedings, call us today.
-We can review your particular legal issues and develop defenses that can stop your deportation.
+We can review your particular legal issues as well as potential options, and develop defenses that can stop your deportation.

 Rodriguez Law Firm is outstanding!- J. M.